 Break down the information your site collects in each step.
 Analyze whether it’s personal or financial, B2B or B2C.

-E-commerce businesses scrutinize site load times, color schemes and graphics to convey trustworthiness.
-Designers must focus the same amount of effort into showing users that systems and applications are safe.
+Branding agencies will tell you a lot about the trust that is generated by the messaging that you put out on your social media pages.
+While that is true, the most trust is generated when your users have a platform that they can trust and rely on to keep their information safe.
+The reality is that both are important.
+E-commerce businesses scrutinize site load times, color schemes, and graphics to convey trustworthiness.
+Designers must focus the same amount of effort on showing users that systems and applications are safe.
 If part of your design protects user security, let them know about it.

-Work with each business and organization to develop an explicit public security policy that details the importance of website security and the steps each organization takes to protect users from attack.
+Work with each business and organization to develop an explicit public security policy that details the importance of website security and the steps each organization takes to protect users from attacks.

 Most users fear hackers stealing their sensitive information, but they don’t understand how it happens or what they need to do to protect themselves.
 Just like designers must convince stakeholders security is important in every aspect of web interactions, it’s helpful to explain security precautions to users.